-Next week in the second installment, I’ll tackle how to decide on and finish your collaborative projects.
-Whether you are in a non-tenure-track academic position, are on the tenure track, or are seeking a tenure track position, collaborations can help you meet your career goals if approached right.
+Whether you are in a non-tenure-track academic position, are on the tenure track, or are seeking a tenure-track position, academic collaboration can help you meet your career goals if approached right.

 Having completed around twenty academic collaborations since 2010, I have a lot of experience on joint projects.
 They’re great and challenging simultaneously.
 (To any of my present and former collaborators, if it seems like I’m writing about you, it is actually about those other people or myself.)